khalilchouchen1994/tumai-demo/Instructions/Exercises/02-use-own-data.md

 The Azure OpenAI Service enables you to use your own data with the intelligence of the underlying LLM.
 You can limit the model to only use your data for pertinent topics, or blend it with results from the pre-trained model.

 In the scenario for this exercise, you will perform the role of a software developer working for Margie's Travel Agency.
-You will explore how to use generative AI to make coding tasks easier and more efficient.
-The techniques used in the exercise can be applied to other code files, programming languages, and use cases.
+You will explore how to use generative AI to make searching tasks easier and more efficient.
+The techniques used in the exercise can be applied on any content.

 This exercise will take approximately **20** minutes.

 ## Provision an Azure OpenAI resource

-An AzureOpenAI Model is already provisioned for you. please use the endpoint and API key shared by the instructor for this lab.
+An AzureOpenAI Model is already provisioned for you.
+Please use the endpoint and API key shared by the instructor for this lab.

 ## Observe normal chat behavior without adding your own data